-- Data ingestion services, which are use to ingest data from a source environment into a reliable and stable target environment or data type.
+- Ingestion services, which are used to ingest data from a source environment into a reliable and stable target environment or data type.

-- Data transformation services, which allow you to filter, extract, and transform data from one data type or model to another.
+- Transformation and preparation services, which allow you to filter, extract, and transform data from one data type or model to another.

-- Data analytics services, which allow you to analyze, visualize, and interact with the processed data.
+- Warehousing and analytics services, which allow you to store, analyze, visualize, and interact with the processed data.

 Service model comparison

-Users send data to Amazon Kinesis by using the low-level REST API or the higher-level Kinesis Producer Library (KPL).
-This data is stored in data records that comprise the following:
+Users send data to Amazon Kinesis Data Streams by using the low-level REST API or the higher-level Kinesis Producer Library (KPL).
+This data is stored in data records that consist of the following:

 - An incremental sequence number